BjoKaSH/maczfs-archive/support/ReadMe-test-system.txt

 file_<id>_size : size of file in bytes file_<id>_fs   : ZFS file system where the file is stored, empty if not
-                 on a ZFS file system managed by the test system file_<id>_name : original file name, including path relative the ZFS file system or relative to "/" if not on a test system managed ZFS file system file_<id>_path : full path to file, starting at "/" file_<id>_compfact : standart gzip compression factor file_<id>_idx  : numeric index into files array for this file.
+                 on a ZFS file system managed by the test system file_<id>_name : original file name, serves as a handle, can be structured as a file path, but does not necessary denote a real file path. file_<id>_relpath : path to file, relative to the ZFS file system fs or relative to "/" if not on a test system managed ZFS file system file_<id>_path : full path to file, starting at "/" file_<id>_compfact : standart gzip compression factor file_<id>_idx  : numeric index into files array for this file.